 Gently deflate the dough and shape in to a rectangle.
 Using a sharp knife, divide the dough in to 16 squares.
 Line a 30 x 20cm baking pan with a sheet of baking paper, lightly oil and add dough squares in rows about 1cm apart.
 Cover with plastic wrap or a wet towel and allow to rise in a warm spot for another 50 minutes.

-We have beautiful rosemary flowering in the ELE garden at the moment so we served these rolls straight to the table topped with the delicious rosemary sprigs.
+We have beautiful rosemary flowering in the ele garden at the moment so we served these rolls straight to the table topped with the rosemary sprigs.
 Enjoy!